strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The user can specify rebalancing goals and options, such as `skipHardGoalCheck`, within the resource.
 When such a "template" `KafkaRebalance` custom resource is referenced within the `spec.cruiseControl.autoRebalance.config` field for one or more modes, the operator asks to Cruise Control for an optimization proposal with such configuration.
 If the `mode` and `brokers` fields are set, they will be just ignored because the resource doesn't represent an "actual" rebalancing.
+Even the `rebalanceDisk` field will be ignored because it doesn't make sense to run an intra-broker related rebalancing on brokers being removed/added.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2